beancount/fava/README.md

 ## Usage

-A `bin`-file for running it directly off a command line prompt is still missing.
-Therefore you have to run it off a Python prompt.

-1. Open a `python`-prompt (Python 3 required)
-2. `from beancount_web import application` to import the web application
+1. Install beancount-web: `python setup.py install`.
-3. `application.run('/Volumes/Ledger/example.ledger')` (substitute with the path to your own beancount-file) to run the included web server.
+2. Start beancount-web: `beancount-web /Volumes/Ledger/example.ledger` (substitute with the path to your own beancount-file) to run the included web server.
-4. Point your browser at `http://localhost:5000` to view the web interface.
+3. Point your browser at `http://localhost:5000` to view the web interface.

 ---
 **Caution**: This is far from finished.
 Consider it *alpha*-software.
 Contributions are very welcome :-)